 TA Orientation (TAO)

 Are you a new graduate or undergraduate TA?
 In this essential introduction to your role as a TA, you will learn about your new responsibilities, the policies that govern your work, and useful tools to use in your course.
-Led by a team of experienced TA Fellows, TAO is an engaging introduction to life as a TA at Georgia Tech.
-International students who are TAing for the first time should also attend International TA Orientation (ITAO).
+This interactive training led by a team of experienced TAs is an engaging introduction to life as a TA at Georgia Tech.
+While all new undergrad and graduate TAs are encouraged to attend, your school/department will determine if your attendance is mandatory.
+Graduate TAs who are new to the U.S. should attend both TAO and International TA Orientation.

 From workshops on teaching and learning to sessions on developing your academic career, CTL offers a variety of workshops to enhance your role on campus and beyond.